Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Optical depth of the diffuse intergalactic gas in the helium lines and continuum

 \section{Optical depth of the diffuse intergalactic gas in the helium lines and continuum}

-The assumed here the reionization history of helium, shown in the right panel of Fig. \ref{xHI-xHe}, illustrates that at $z\gtrsim6$ helium is neutral like hydrogen and doubly ionized at $z\lesssim4$.
-It means that number density of photons with energy large than potential of ionisation HeI and HeII increased in spite of expansion of the Universe.
-So, the spectral features caused by HeI and HeII absorptions in the continuous spectra of the distant objects can be present.
-In order to analyse this we estimate in this section the optical depths of intergalactic medium in the lines of base series (Lyman) of HeI atoms and HeII ions.
+The helium reionization history adopted here, shown in the bottom panel of Fig.~\ref{xHI-xHe}, indicates that at $z\gtrsim6$ the neutral helium fraction $x_{\rm HeI}(z)$ closely follows the neutral hydrogen fraction, $x_{\rm HeI}(z)=x_{\rm HI}(z)$.
+The doubly ionized helium fraction becomes dominant ($x_{\rm HeIII}\gtrsim0.5$) at $z\lesssim3$.
+Consequently, in the redshift range $3\lesssim z\lesssim6$ the singly ionized helium fraction is the most abundant.
+We note that increasing $\eta$ from 0.1 to 1 does not significantly alter the relative abundances of the helium ionization states, since $x_{\rm HI}(z)\ll1$ at $z\lesssim6$.
+Therefore, spectral features caused by HeI and HeII absorption are expected to be present in the continuous spectra of distant sources at $z\gtrsim3$.
+In order to analyse these effects, in this section we estimate the optical depths of the intergalactic medium in the Lyman-series lines of HeI atoms and HeII ions.

 By the similar way as for hydrogen, one can deduce the expression for optical depth in the lines of Lyman series of neutral helium atoms HeI,